Bumblefoot is one of those backyard chicken diseases that’s pretty simple to understand and treat, although it definitely requires some first aid.

 You might see advice online that if your chickens have bumblefoot, you should perform surgery to excise the infection.
 You should bear in mind that this advice calls for you to perform surgery without anesthetic in your own home.

-While certainly there are times that the wound will need to be drained and dead tissue cut out, I think it’s irresponsible to tell owners of backyard chickens that this type of surgery is necessary and to perform it themselves.
+There are times when the wound will need to be drained and dead tissue cut out.
+However, I think it’s irresponsible to tell owners of backyard chickens that this type of surgery is necessary and to perform it themselves.

 If you read the Merck Veterinary Manual, their first course of treatment is not surgery.
-Therefore, it shouldn’t be your first choice as well, except in cases where a vet has advised you the infection needs to be drained.
+Therefore, it shouldn’t be your first choice.
+Except in cases where a vet has advised you the infection needs to be drained.

 Particularly if you’ve never done this type of surgery before, it’s advised to get the help of your local vet.

-Even if you don’t have an avian vet in your area, a regular vet can still help since they will have experience with minor surgeries and can help your chickens be more comfortable.
-They’ll also give advice for follow up treatment afterwards.
+Even if you don’t have an avian vet in your area, a regular vet can still help.
+They will have experience with minor surgeries and can help your chickens be more comfortable.
+They’ll also give advice for follow-up treatment.

-Bumblefoot doesn’t have to be life threatening, or even greatly inconvenience your backyard chickens.
-Just remember that it’s an infection, and to treat it like one.
+Bumblefoot doesn’t have to be life-threatening, or even greatly inconvenience your backyard chickens.
+Just remember that it’s an infection, and treat it like one.
 Above all, if you’re not sure what to do, seek the advice of your local vet.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.